Learn cPanel

 This action will redirect you to a brand new page called "Add New Forwarder" respectively, and there you will need to configure the following settings for your brand new email forwarder:

-• Domain - In this field, you will need to choose the domain name associated with the above-filled email account.
+• Domain - Please use this drop-down menu to select the domain name associated with the above-filled email account for which you want to create a forwarder.

 Finally, when you are ready with the configuration of your email forwarded, please do not forget to click on the "Add Forwarder" button so the created forwarder can be saved.